 Tom was really a big fan of us doing something different and surprising people.
-You know, not unlike going to the top of the building in Dubai for Mission Impossible, he was like, “Man, you wanna clear Times Square?
+You know, not unlike going to the top of the building in Dubai for Mission Impossible, he was, like, “Man, you wanna clear Times Square?
 Let’s do it!”
 It was that kind of spirit of adventure that we were into.
 Again, when you get an actor like Tom or Matt Damon — who are just skilled, experienced, and trust you — you just feel like you can go, go, go.
 In the case of Vanilla Sky, it took years for people to understand what that movie was trying to do.
 Now, they get it.
 The Roots are obsessed with Vanilla Sky!
-When we were on the Jimmy Fallon Show, I thought they were kidding at first.
+When we were on the Jimmy Fallon Show and they told me that, I thought they were kidding at first.
 Man, they’re working on a tribute album with samples from Vanilla Sky!
 I just love it.
-It makes you feel like everything you do is like a rocket you send out, and sometimes it lands way, way off into the future someplace.
+It makes you feel like everything you do is like a rocket you send out and sometimes it lands way, way off into the future someplace.

 I think you have to ask yourself, “Is it authentic?
 Are those songs meaningful to you?
-Did you write it from yourself heart?
+Did you write it from your heart?
 Did you tell that story from an authentic place?”
-The answer is such a resounding yes, for both of them.
+The answer is such a resounding yes, for both of those movies.
 You kind of have to say, “If you’re lucky enough to do a bunch of stuff, some of them are going to affect people differently.”
 No, I don’t really rethink it.
 Elizabethtown was for my Dad, and that is really a souvenir of the feeling my dad left behind.
 In the way the personal stuff tends to resonate really strongly, it resonated strongly with the people it affected.
 Like, I love it for that.
 Yeah, no regrets.

 We Bought a Zoo opens in theaters on December 23.